prashant-jayan21/minecraft-dialogue/README.md

 ## Creating your own target structures ##
 To create target structures, you only need one open Minecraft client open on your local machine.

 In this mode, instead of playing games where the target structures are dictated by the file paths in `sample_gold_configs.csv`, you now need to specify the names of the __new__ target structures to be created in `sample_gold_configs.csv`.
-Note that if the names of the new structures conflict with any existing structures that exist at that file path, the session will fail before you are able to create a structure by that name.
+Note that if a given name of a new structure conflicts with any existing structures that exist at that file path, the game for that particular structure will fail before you are able to create a structure by that name.
 Each target structure is automatically saved at the specified file path after you build it as the Builder in Minecraft and end the mission by pressing __Ctrl+C in the Minecraft client__.

 To run: